tuannguyen99/pa-assistant/docs/stories/1-2-user-management-authentication.md

 - Create new user accounts manually
 - Assign appropriate roles to users
 - Edit user profiles and role assignments
+- Deactivate user accounts (for resignations)
+- Reactivate user accounts (for rejoining)
 - View user information (available to all roles)

 As other roles (Employee, Manager, Board of Manager, General Director), I need to: